Fault Tolerant Quantum Error Mitigation: Results

 \subsection{Simulations}

 We use the SSO fidelity $(\sum_i \sqrt{a_ib_i})^2$, where $a_i$ and $b_i$ are the probabilities for outcome $i$ and belong in distributions $a$ and $b$, respectively \cite{Chiaverini_2005SSO}.
 Unless stated otherwise, we use the repetition code in FTQEM.
 We choose the repetition code because it is a very light weight code; it typically does not require encoding operations for $\ket{0}_l$, and we can fully verify the symmetry without the Hadamard test by using DM.
-The repetition code is not a full code because a Z error commutes with its stabilizer group, but we assume that the circuits are always measured at the end and thus Z errors have no effect.
+The repetition code is not a full code because a Z error commutes with its stabilizer group, but we assume that the operations belong in $\mathcal{T}$ and thus Z errors have no effect.